lightward/mechanic-tasks/docs/auto-tag-orders-by-their-risk-level/README.md

 Tags: Auto-Tag, Orders, Risk

-This task applies the tag of your choice to incoming orders, based on the risk level determined for the order.
-Run this task manually to tag all orders in your store's records, according to their respective risk levels.
-Combine this task with an email task, to email customers when their order is flagged.
+This task applies the tag of your choice to orders, based on the highest risk level for each order.
+Run this task manually to tag all open orders in your shop, according to their respective risk levels.

 * View in the task library: [tasks.mechanic.dev/auto-tag-orders-by-their-risk-level](https://tasks.mechanic.dev/auto-tag-orders-by-their-risk-level)
 * Task JSON, for direct import: [task.json](../../tasks/auto-tag-orders-by-their-risk-level.json)